sphinx-doc/sphinx/doc/latex.rst

   * or two dimensions followed by the keyword ``inset``.

   The x-offset and y-offset may be negative.
 A negative x-offset means that the shadow is on the left.
-Whether positive or negative it extends into the page margin.
+The shadow extends into the page margin, whether the offset is positive or negative.

   The default is ``none`` *except* for the  contents_ directive which uses ``4pt 4pt``.